nstefan/yastwai/docs/agentrules/ai_agent_guide.md

 1. **Branch Errors**
    - If on main branch, create new feature branch
    - If work is unrelated, create new branch
+   - If there are uncommitted changes when trying to update main, warn the user

 2. **Commit Errors**
    - If commit fails, check and fix parameter formatting